ReDI-School/ber-dcp-intro-to-computer-science/content/docs/python/practical_python.md

 ### Walk

 There is one obstacle when walking.
-Since it is a long walk from Alexanderplatz, if the player leaves too late it will be dark when they arrive.
+Since it is a long walk from Hermannplatz, if the player leaves too late it will be dark when they arrive.

 i.
-Write code to ask the player the following question: `"What time do you leave Alexanderplatz? a.
+Write code to ask the player the following question: `"What time do you leave Hermannplatz? a.
 Before 14:00 b.
 After 14:00\n"`.
 Assign their input to a variable called `choice`.

 ii.
 If the `choice` is `a`, print the following message: `"You are very tired when you get to the lake and fall asleep.\n While you are asleep a wild boar runs off with your belongings 🐗"`